strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

   }}
 />

 By default, each newly created content is a draft.
-Drafts can be modified and saved at will, using the **Save** button on the top right corner of the edit view, until they are ready to be published.
+Drafts can be modified and saved at will, using the **Save** button on the right of the edit view, until they are ready to be published.

+While editing an entry, you can see 2 tabs:

+- the _Draft_ tab is where you can edit your content,
+- the _Published_ tab is a read-only tab where edition of all fields is disabled; it only exists to show what is the content of fields in the published version.

 ### Publishing and unpublishing